 When God is present it is like an "atmosphere": the flowing and over-flowing of the Holy Spirit, an intimacy and integrity in worship, an expectation and hunger for God, a longing for more of Him.

 When God is present by His Holy Spirit, miracles happen: "the blind see, the lame walk, the sick are healed, the deaf hear, the dead are raised and the good news is preached to the poor"

-We want to become a people and place of the Father's unconditional love, the Lordship of Jesus, and the the activity and anointing of the Holy Spirit.
+We want to become a people and place of the Father's unconditional love, the Lordship of Jesus, and ministry in the power of the Holy Spirit.
 God's supernatural church, for ordinary people.
 We want God's presence to be at the core of who we are.